-Like a carpenter who first checks if he has the right tools to take on a new project, or an athlete who assesses her strengths and weaknesses to develop an effective training program, a self-assessment creates a foundation for understanding the current situation and environment.
-The assessment can highlight assets or capabilities, and reveal gaps or areas where there is a need for more resources or attention.
-Results of a self-assessment are important for making informed decisions when identifying key groups to participate in the work, setting goals and objectives, developing strategies, creating plans, then taking steps to move forward to achieve the desired results.
+Completing a collaborative self-assessment creates a foundation for understanding the current situation and environment.
+The assessment can highlight the unique capabilities and limitations of different partners, and reveal where there is a need for more resources or attention.
+Results of a selfassessment are important for making informed decisions when identifying roles for different groups participating in the work, setting goals and objectives, developing strategies, creating plans, and taking steps to achieve the desired results.

 The steps to take after the self-assessment depend on what you learn from it.
-For example, if the assessment indicates that there has been little or no collaborative work in the region to improve health within or across the population, the next step might be to identify and bring together a small group of interested leaders to explore how to get started.
-In contrast, a self-assessment that reveals existing population health improvement projects in the region calls for bringing together the natural leaders to identify where new or stronger connections are needed.
-The assessment may also inform decisions about which organizations are well positioned to participate in a broader multistakeholder effort.
+For example, if the assessment indicates that there has been little or no collaboration in your region to improve health within or across the population, the next step might be to identify and bring together a small group of interested stakeholders to build trust and explore how to get started.
+In contrast, a self-assessment that reveals multiple existing population health improvement projects in the region could call for bringing the project leaders together to forge new or stronger connections.
+The assessment may also inform decisions about which organizations are particularly well positioned to participate in a broader multistakeholder effort.